 Step 2: Press ‘Ctrl + D’ in Recovery Mode

 In Recovery Mode, you will see a warning message like “Chrome OS is missing or damaged.”
 Do not panic, it’s normal behavior in Recovery Mode.
 Now press Ctrl + D on your keyboard and press Enter after that.

 Step 3: Get to Developer Mode on Chromebook

-Now, your Chromebook will restart, powerwash your device and boot into the Developer Mode.
-Please note that after you enable Developer Mode in Chromebook, it will show a 30-sec warning on every boot.
+Now, your Chromebook will restart, powerwash your device, and boot into the Developer Mode.
+Please note that after you enable Developer Mode on your Chromebook, it will show a 30-second warning on every boot.
 And, it will also play a beep sound before booting up.